 As the client itself starts rejecting requests,

-requests will continue
+requests will continue to exceed

 For services where the cost of processing a request is very close to the cost of rejecting that request, allowing roughly half of the backend resources to be consumed by rejected requests can be unacceptable.
 In this case, the solution is simple: modify the accepts multiplier K (e.g., 2) in the client request rejection probability (Client request rejection probability).
 In this way: